 Don’t use language that can alienate your reader.

-9. Start With a Clear Pitch
+How to Write an Art Proposal — Step 10: Start With a Clear Pitch

-Professional grant writer Preethi Burkholder says that the best proposals “begin with the need statement, a description of the artistic need that your project is addressing.”
+Professional grant writer Preethi Burkholder says that the best arts grant proposals “begin with the need statement, a description of the artistic need that your project is addressing.”
 Grant jurors read hundreds of applications.
 So you need to state your pitch quickly.
 Let them know how, what, when, why, and where, in the initial lines.

 “Underwater Politics will explore how exploring how territories are divided in the ocean.
 The themes will be explored through a series of photographs, resulting in an exhibition at Landon Hall in 2018.”